7starsea/vnpy3/readme.md

 Please let me know if you have any question and if you want to add more tested enviroments.

 ### Compiling:
-1. edit configuration file: vnpy/cmake/configuration.cmake to set proper path for boost and python
+1. edit configuration file: vnpy/cmake/configuration.cmake to set proper path for boost and python;
-2. On windows: edit compile.bat by setting proper location for MSBuild.exe and cmake.exe
+2. On windows: edit compile.bat by setting proper location for MSBuild.exe and cmake.exe;
-3. run compile.bat or compile.sh depending on your system
+3. run compile.bat or compile.sh depending on your system.

 ---
+### Belief
+Write once, use everywhere.

 ### License
 MIT